HoffmanZheng/Golang-Demo/Go_Web_in_Action/chapter_3_handle_request/README.md

 ### Receive Web Requests

 1. Serve Multiplexer receives web requests and forwards them to the corresponding handlers.
 Database interactions would take place if necessary.
-The response would be rendered by template engine, the whole process is display as below:
+The response would be rendered by template engine, the whole process is display as below: (also see: [4.webServer.go](https://github.com/HoffmanZheng/Golang-Demo/blob/master/Go_Web_in_Action/chapter_3_handle_request/4.webServer.go). )

    ![ServerMux](https://github.com/HoffmanZheng/Golang-Demo/blob/master/Go_Web_in_Action/images/ServerMux.jpeg)